Skip to content

 Troubleshooting

-Symptoms: pnpm install fails while building @duckdb/node-api or the optional native tree-sitter N-API addon.
+Symptoms: pnpm install fails while building @duckdb/node-api.
 Error mentions node-gyp, python, a C/C++ compiler, or Visual Studio Build Tools.

 Fix: